XsongyangX/cleaning-valid-parentheses-java/README.md

 6. When the iteration is done, check if the stack is empty.
 If so, return `true`.
 Otherwise, return `false`.

 ## The cleaning example
-The file `StackHashmapSolution.java` contains a quickly written solution to the problem in Java.
+The file `Solution.java` contains a quickly written solution to the problem in Java.
 It has many areas for clean coding improvement.
-The improved code is found in `StackHashmapSolutionCleaned.java`.
+The improved code is found in `CleanedSolution.java`.

 ## Compiling and running
 To compile and run the code, simply clicking the play button is enough.